-Yes, the Agency has Title VI compliance documentation included in the Unified Planning Work Program as well as a Resolution attesting to the Metropolitan Transportation Planning Processes.
+Yes, the agency has Title VI compliance documentation included in the Unified Planning Work Program and a Resolution attesting to the Metropolitan Transportation Planning Processes.
 The Title VI Baseline Assessment Tool is an attachment to the Unified Planning Work Program prepared annually.
 The resolution is submitted as an attachment to the Unified Planning Work Program prepared annually.